TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 = 1.0.1.5
 * Fixes some CSS issues
-* Adds explanatory sentence to minimal button design
+* Adds explanatory sentence to the minimal button design

 = 1.0.1.4
 * Adds minimal design option for our button